Art & Design

 Not far from the Hokusai Museum is the Takai Kozan Memorial Museum.
-Here you can view Hokusai sketches, some of Takai Kozan's own work, and the historical Yuzenro building, where literati and artists such as Gyosai and Shozan had discussions with Kozan.
+Here you can view some of Takai Kozan's own work, and the historical Yuzenro building, where literati and artists such as Gyosai and Shozan had discussions with Kozan.

 Obuse has a reputation as one of Japan's most scenic small towns.
 Streets paved with blocks of chestnut wood are great for slow strolls while popping into the refurbished townscape's many shops and cafes.